sot001/utilities/README.md

 # utilities

-Just a collection of scripts I use daily
+Just a collection of scripts I use daily.

 ### record_triplej.sh
 Used to record Triple J on a schedule so I can listen to shows once I'm awake.